 It’s now very easy to start a limited company and it can all be done online.
 Long gone are the days of waiting weeks for Companies House to process the paperwork.
 You can now start a limited company in just a few hours: we’ve even seen applications approved in less than five minutes!

-It can also now be cheap to form a company.
-For example, you can form a company in Inform Direct for as little as £10.
+It can also now be cheap to form a company, although Companies House increased the associated submission fee with effect from 1 May 2024.
 What’s more: the cost of incorporating is an allowable expense against corporation tax.

 The Companies Act 2006 took full effect from 1 October 2009.
 It introduced a number of changes to make it easier to run a limited company.
 The government also continues to examine ways to give well-run companies the freedom to get on with business rather than navigating administrative formalities.